mlswg/mls-architecture/draft-ietf-mls-architecture.md

 collect the signatures on the handshake messages and use them for tracking.

 > **RECOMMENDATION:** Prefer using encrypted group operation messages unless a
-> Delivery Service explicitly needs plaintext group operations to provide
+> Delivery Service explicitly needs plaintext handshake messages to provide
 > additional features.
 In this case, ensure that transport-layer encryption is
 > always used.